Treating frozen shoulder

 Corticosteroid injections won't be used after the pain has gone from your shoulder and only the stiffness remains.

 Having too many corticosteroid injections may damage your shoulder, and the injections often become less effective over time, so your doctor may recommend having no more than three injections.
 You'll need at least three to four weeks between these.

 After the initial painful stage, stiffness is the main symptom of a frozen shoulder.
 Your GP may suggest stretching exercises, and you may also be referred to a physiotherapist.

 If you have a frozen shoulder, it's important to keep your shoulder joint mobile with regular, gentle stretching exercises.
 Not using your shoulder could make the stiffness worse, so you should continue to use it as normal.

 However, if your shoulder is very stiff, exercise may be painful.
 Your GP or physiotherapist can give you some simple exercises to do every day at home that won't damage your shoulder any more.

 A physiotherapist can use a number of techniques to keep the movement and flexibility in your shoulder.
 If you're referred to one, you may have treatments including:

 - stretching exercises that use specific techniques to move the joint in all directions

 - thermotherapy, with warm or cold temperature packs

-There is no clinical evidence to show that other treatments, such as transcutaneous electrical nerve stimulation (TENS), Shiatsu massage or acupuncture are effective in treating frozen shoulder.
+There's no clinical evidence to show that certain other treatments are effective in treating frozen shoulder, including: